gaehlerm/SoftwareEngineering/README.md

 "Why...?
 How?
 No files?
 No database?"

 Yes, good point.
 Somewhere in the code you might have to interact with the file system.
 Reading a file is 1 line of code.
 You read it into a string and you can forget about the file.
 The following function does the job.
-Instead of writing tests for `share_profit()` we can write tests for `calculate_annual_profit()` and we don’t have to deal with the filesystem anymore.
+Instead of writing tests for `share_values()` we can write tests for `extract_share_values()` and pass it a string that looks like the content of the file.
+Such that we don’t have to deal with the filesystem anymore.

 ```Py
 def share_values(filename):